 They don’t always cause immediate harm, but their effects can accumulate over time and lead to complications down the road.
 It’s also simply annoying and unsettling to find ants crawling around your kitchen or bathroom all the time.

 While the likelihood that they attack is greater during Melbourne’s warmer months, the problem is still avoidable when you know what attracts them in the first place (and then actively avoid these things).

 Identifying your risk factors is the first step in domestic pest control, followed by the utilisation of ant control services if needed.
 These are some of the top attraction factors for ants.
 Avoid them if you want to keep your home free of ants all year long.

-- Moisture: Ants love moisture of any sort, whether it be standing water in your bathroom or kitchen, a leaky pipe, a glass of drinking water that’s been left out, or a decorational water feature.
+Ants love moisture of any sort, whether it be standing water in your bathroom or kitchen, a leaky pipe, a glass of drinking water that’s been left out, or a decorative water feature.
 There are even certain species, such as Carpenter Ants, that are especially attracted to moist areas and selectively choose to live and feed on them.

-- Rubbish Bins: For ants, rubbish bins are like all-you-can-eat buffets.
-They contain all of ants’ favourite foods and essential nutrients, including sugars, salts, fats and proteins.
+For ants, rubbish bins are like all-you-can-eat buffets.
+They contain all of the ants’ favourite foods and essential nutrients, including sugars, salts, fats and proteins.
 Be sure to seal all bins well any time they are full or contain meat/produce scraps.

 This list is no doubt overwhelming, but the possibility of ants in your home doesn’t need to be.
 Take these steps to combat ant invasions in your Melbourne home.
 If you have ants on or near your property, Dawson’s Pest Control can exterminate them in the long term.
 Call us to learn more about our range of ant control services.